hcapettini2/hcapettini2/README.md

-### Hi there, I'm Hilario, MSc in Physics of Data with a strong interest in Computer vision, Deep Learning, and Fluid mechanics. 👋
+### Hi there, I'm Hilario, MSc in Physics of Data with a strong interest in Deep Learning, Computer vision, and Fluid Mechanics. 👋

-- 🔭
-- 🌱

 ***
   ![Hilarios's Github](https://img.shields.io/github/followers/hcapettini2?label=Follow+me&style=social)